10 Essential Components of a Tourism E-Newsletter

 1. Eye-Catching Subject Line & Preview Text

 Subject lines are one of the most important aspects of any e-newsletter delivery.
-Recent studies conducted at TwoSix Digital have found that most users are motivated to open / not open a tourism e-newsletter based on the subject line.
-Utilize emojis, powerful words, and calls to action to encourage your subscribers to open.
+Studies conducted at TwoSix Digital have found that most users are motivated to open / not open a tourism e-newsletter based on the subject line.
+Utilizing emojis, powerful words, and calls to action can encourage your subscribers to open.
 Also, be sure to include a short line of preview text to give readers a preview of what they can expect in your newsletter.

 2. Seasonal Header with Logo

 Help convey a sense of place and inspire users to visit throughout the entire year by adding a seasonal header to your newsletter.
 This will show your users a greater understanding of different activities and events that they can experience.
 Be sure to also include your logo, brand colors, and hashtag!

 Include opportunities to gain a following on your social profiles both at the top and the bottom of your newsletter for full coverage.
 Your newsletter is prime real estate to gain more following on your accounts.
 Be sure also to include share tools so users can share the information with their travel buddies!

 Add key opportunities for your destination throughout the newsletter like your visitor’s guide, dining passports, and unique offerings as call-to-action buttons.
 Studies show that hotel and meal deals typically perform well in this area and are great ways to inspire and encourage travel.
 Get your users to take action!

 No one wants to read an e-newsletter (especially from a destination) that is all text.
 Improve the overall appearance and readability of the newsletter by adding seasonal images.
 To go one step further, even add links to the images to gain more website traffic!